 - The ESIA processes need to be transparent and inclusive.
 This means that affected parties (local communities) should be engaged in an ESIA process and their concerns appropriately responded to.
 Attention for affected communities include the engagement of vulnerable groups, as these are often underrepresented (for example people without official land titles).

 Role of the NCEA?

-To ensure that ESIA is applied effectively to its various projects, the RVO has been making use of the NCEA advisory services since 2009.
+To ensure that ESIA is applied effectively to its various projects, the different facilities have been making use of the NCEA advisory services since 2009.
 The NCEA: